-How to Stop Overeating?
+How Do I Train My Mind to Stop Overeating?

 Overeating is an eating disorder characterized by episodes of increased food intake, regardless of the body's regular nutritional needs.